kyoto7250/zhobo/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for making gobang better!
+Thank you for making zhobo better!

 Here's a checklist for things that will be checked during review or continuous integration.